X_CHOOSE_THENThm_cont.X_CHOOSE_THEN : (term -> thm_tactical)

 tactic-generating function.
 An invalid tactic is produced if the

-introduced variable is free in w
+introduced variable is free in w, t or

-, or if the theorem has any hypothesis which is not
+A, or if the theorem has any hypothesis which is not

 alpha-convertible to an assumption of the goal.